 Richard Foster wrote a book called The Challenge of the Disciplined Life: Christian Reflections on Money, Sex, and Power.
 Tim Keller wrote Counterfeit Gods: The Empty Promises of Money, Sex, and Power, and the Only Hope that Matters.
 John Piper wrote Living in the Light: Money, Sex, and Power.
 The Big Three temptations in life are, arguably, money, sex, and power.

 To quest after money, sex, and power is to desire the "world," as understood in Romans 12:1-2.
 Church leaders have done this, led their churches to follow, and in so doing have lost their way.
 Hence, the Consumer Church.
 The Entertainment Church.
 The Metricized Church.
 People-pleasing.
 Happy.
 The worship of Numbers.

-I'm now reading The Way of the Dragon or the Way of the Lamb: Searching for Jesus' Path of Power in a Church that has Abandoned It, by Jamin Coggin and Kyle Strobel.
-As the title indicates, their focus is on churches that have succumbed to earthly power, and how to walk in the power of Jesus.
+See, e.g., The Way of the Dragon or the Way of the Lamb: Searching for Jesus' Path of Power in a Church that has Abandoned It, by Jamin Coggin and Kyle Strobel.
+Their focus is on churches that have succumbed to earthly power, and how to walk in the power of Jesus.

 When I began to read I found this book was delivering more than I expected.
 For example: